vincepolston/Cash-Register-App-MEVN/README.md

 git clone https://github.com/vincepolston/Cash-Register-App-MEVN.git
 ```
 Install packages for the server \
-To be ran from the main Cash-Register-App-MEVN directory:
+To be ran from the main 'Cash-Register-App-MEVN' directory:
 ```
 npm install
 ```

 Install packages for the front-end \
-To be ran from the Cash-Register-App-MEVN\client directory:
+To be ran from the 'Cash-Register-App-MEVN\client' directory:
 ```
 cd client
 npm install